-The Training for Graduate and Medical Students component of the Medical Informatics Training Program at the Lister Hill National Center for Biomedical Communications provides summer or semester-long research and collaboration opportunities at NLM to graduate students enrolled in MS, PhD, and MD programs.
-Students participate in on-going medical informatics research under the tutelage of LHNCBC mentors.
-They work directly with leading medical informatics professionals, have access to on-site resources, and gain in-depth knowledge of LHNCBC programs.
+The Medical Informatics Training for Graduate and Medical Students component of the Medical Informatics Training Program at the Lister Hill National Center for Biomedical Communications provides summer or semester-long training and research opportunities to graduate students enrolled in MS, PhD, and MD programs.
+Students participate in on-going medical informatics research under the guidance of LHNCBC research staff preceptors.
+The FAQs include information about the lecture series that is part of this training.

-This training is intended to complement the work students are doing at their home institutions.
+This training is expected to complement the work students are doing at their home institutions.

-Recipients may receive a stipend, which can vary depending on research area and experience.
+Recipients may receive stipends, which can vary depending on education and experience.
 Appointments may be held throughout the year.

 Requirements and Selection

-Applicants should be enrolled in a graduate or medical degree program from an accredited academic institution in an appropriate discipline or expect to be enrolled by the time of the appointment.
+Applicants should be enrolled in graduate or medical degree programs at accredited academic institutions in an appropriate discipline or expect to be enrolled by the time they would like to begin this program.

-Program participants will be selected based on their research accomplishments, scientific background and experience, the ability to match an applicant's abilities and background with LHNCBC research programs, letters of recommendation, awards and honors, and the availability of funds, programs, staff, and facilities.
+Participants will be selected based on their scientific background and experience, research accomplishments, the ability to match an applicant's background and capabilities with LHNCBC research projects, letters of recommendation, awards and honors, and the availability of funds, projects, staff, and facilities.

 - Curriculum vitae including a list of publications, awards, and honors